weisk/markdown-cv/index.md

 ## Specialized on

-- Javascript, from the inside out, since ES3 to latest specs
+- Javascript, from the inside out, since ES3 to latest specs: async, proxies, modules, lazy loading..
 - Typescript, for type sharing, compile-time errors, and all the goodies
-- React, from early declarative, through classful, to beautiful functional stateless components
+- React, from early declarative, through classful, to compact functional stateless components.
+Hooks, effects, providers, ...
 - CSS, in full depth, and many of its dialects: sass, less,...
 - HTML, also in full depth, and many of its dialects: pug/jade, jsx, tsx...
 - React libraries: UI Components, state managers, routing frameworks,
 - React internal APIs: Context, Providers, Suspense/Fallback,
 - Nodejs, also extensively used.
 To define APIs, services, or just any kind of application.
-- Git: as the holy grail of code management.
+- Git,  as the holy grail of code management.
 Git Flow, as methodology.
-- Unix, as my mother tongue.
+- Linux is the only possible environment when developing, be it native or wsl2
 - Could providers, network architecture and security protocols.
 AWS, GCP, azure, DO...
 - GraphQL, Apollo server
 - MongoDB, Redis, ... (noSQL databases, document oriented)